 - pain and suffering, and

 - punitive damages.

 In order to be successful in a wrongful death case, the plaintiffs (i.e. the deceased’s estate and family members) must prove their case – they must prove whether the defendant is liable and what their damages are.
 This is known as the burden of proof.
-The burden of proof in a civil case is different from that in a criminal case.
+The burden of proof in a civil case differs from that in a criminal case.
 In a criminal case, the burden of proof is beyond a reasonable doubt.
 In a civil case such as a wrongful death case, the burden of proof is lower.
 Rather than proving a claim beyond a reasonable doubt, the plaintiffs need only prove the case on a balance of probabilities (i.e. that the claim being made is more likely than not true).

-One of the well known examples of the differing standards of proof is the different outcomes in the OJ Simpson criminal case versus the civil case.
+One of the well-known examples of the differing standards of proof is the different outcomes in the OJ Simpson criminal case versus the civil case.
 While OJ Simpson was acquitted of the murders of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman, he was found liable in the wrongful death case and was ordered to pay damages.

-At Beyond Law we take great care and compassion in representing our clients in wrongful death claims.
+At Beyond Law, we take great care and compassion in representing our clients in wrongful death claims.
 Our team understands the particularly sensitive nature of these claims and are committed to supporting our clients through the process.